JoachimWeise/website/content/post/2019-12-25-ultrasonic-sensor-raspi.md

 {{</ highlight >}}

 Next I use my Tektronix 2465 oscilloscope to check whether the sensor really works as desribed above.
 Let's first see if the distance conversion, using the speed of sound in air, works as promised.
 I connect the scope to `GND` (black) and `ECHO` (red/orange), as shown in Figures 7 and 8.
 After a short fight with the trigger, the scope shows that `ECHO` is high for some 23ms.
-Multiplying this with the speed of sound of 343m/s and dividing by 2 (round trip) yields a distance of some 3.9m which is in line with what was display.
+Multiplying this with the speed of sound of 343m/s and dividing by 2 (round trip) yields a distance of some 3.9m which is in line with what was displayed.
 Nice!

 {{< gallery caption-effect="fade" >}}